Aesthetica Art Prize Exhibition 2018

 Thursday 5 July, 12:30pm

 The image is a signifier of our times.
 No longer do we say we’re having a good time, we take a picture to demonstrate it.
 There are 1.8 billion images uploaded per day, so what does this mean for the future of photography.
-How is artwork distinguished from data, and what is the difference between a considered composition and data dissemination.
+How is artwork distinguished from data?
+Kyveli Lignou-Tsamantani from the University of York addresses the topic.

 Curating the Aesthetica Art Prize